Excelero/nvmesh-shell/README.md

 **Usage**

-On you terminal, type `nvmesh-shell` to start the interactive shell session.
+On your terminal, type `nvmesh-shell` to start the interactive shell session.
 For more help and a list of available sub-commands type `help` or `help <sub-command>`.